wilsonstls/KWrealtors/README.md

 Key - used as a storage of the instance ID & real estate License No

 BeanTableModel; RowTableModel
-from GitHub account - arlahiru
+forked from GitHub account - arlahiru

 java version:  1.8.0
+Apache Maven build

+1-17-2015
+added mapping capablities for property lookup using Google static map.
+- addition made in fetchAgentProperty() function of KWrealtorsApp.java
+- updated property.txt with valid street address